jeffery812/apkdecompile/README.md

 1.decompile apk file to jar:
 ```
-# put apk file in apk folder, then
+# put apk file in apk folder, then run the following command, the output will be in folder ./data
-sh decompile se.clearchannel.citybikes.apk   				# the output will be ./data
+sh decompile se.clearchannel.citybikes.apk
 ```
   or

 ```
-sh decompile se.clearchannel.citybikes.apk citybikes		# the output will be ./citybikes
+# the output will be in folder ./citybikes
+sh decompile se.clearchannel.citybikes.apk citybikes
 ```

 after that, a *.jar file will be created.

-2.open the application: bin/jd-gui-0.3.5.osx.i686.dmg, then JD-GUI.app, click icon "open file", select the *.jar file.
+2.open the application: *bin/jd-gui-osx-1.4.0/JD-GUI.app*, click icon "open file", select the *.jar file.